bschels/bschels.github.io/README.md

 of the MIT license.

-In addition, you may -- at your option -- use, copy, modify and redistribute all images included in this distribution under the directory named `pictures` according to the terms and conditions of the Creative Commons Attribution 4.0 International License.
+In addition, you may -- at your option -- use, copy, modify and redistribute all images included in this distribution under the directory named `images` according to the terms and conditions of the Creative Commons Attribution 4.0 International License.